Løvika

 Løvika is a village in Ålesund Municipality in Møre og Romsdal county, Norway.
 Løvika has approximately 200 inhabitants and is mostly known for its farming industry.
-It is located on the south side of Oksenøya island, 8 km southeast of the village of Spjelkavik and 10 km northwest of the village of Aure, across the Storfjorden, in Sykkylven Municipality.
+It is located on the south side of Uksenøya island, 8 km southeast of the village of Spjelkavik and 10 km northwest of the village of Aure, which is located across the Storfjorden in Sykkylven Municipality.